micro-os-plus/micro-test-plus-xpack/website/pages/maintainer.md

 In the `micro-os-plus/micro-test-plus-xpack` Git repo:

-- switch to the `xpack-develop` branch
+- switch to the `xpack-development` branch
 - if needed, merge the `xpack` branch

 No need to add a tag here, it'll be added when the release is created.